The emotional true story of one woman’s journey to solve a kidnapping, her own.

 In the film, we meet teenage parents Joy White and Carl Tyson as they celebrate the birth of their daughter, Carlina.
 In another scene, we watch as Ann Pettway (Aunjanue Ellis), a drug user, suffer yet another tragic miscarriage.
 Baby Carlina was abducted when her parents brought her from a Harlem hospital for a fever–Pettway, desperate for a child of her own, was there to steal her away.
 Joy and Carl desperately searched for their missing daughter over the years–23 long years–until Carlina (Keke Palmer) found them.
 Carlina was preparing, herself, to be a young mother on her own when she tried to apply for assistance with prenatal care.
 It was then that she found out that her birth certificate was a forgery and launched her investigation.

-Once Pettway, brilliantly acted by Ellis, steals the baby the story loses it’s intrigue.
+Once Pettway, brilliantly acted by Ellis, steals the baby the story loses its intrigue.
 There just isn’t enough content there to fill in for the 23-years Carlina was missing.
-The story mostly focused on the mothers and briefly was able to depict one mother (The View‘s Sherri Shepherd) as a concerning and stable mother who desperately wants her daughter back, and portrayed Pettway as an erratic care giver who tried to keep her crime hidden.
-Sadly, the other acting performances were one dimensional, and the film truly did not allow for varying perceptions.
+The story mostly focused on the mothers and briefly was able to depict one mother (The View‘s Sherri Shepherd) as a concerning and strong mother who desperately wants her daughter back, and portrayed Pettway as an erratic caregiver who tried to keep her crime hidden.
+Sadly, the other acting performances were one-dimensional, and the film truly did not allow for varying perceptions.